 ↔ 19.4 km ↑ 1149 m ↓ 755 m GPX

 In the morning we continue through cool shady forests along sloshing rivers.
-We have a chat with KBF mountain guides Bob and Jean-Pierre, accompanying a group of Belgians.
+We have a chat with KBF mountain guides Bob and Jean-Pierre, accompanying a group of Belgian hikers.
 After a while we arrive at the mountain village of Buet where a bright red mountain train regularly blows a shrill whistle through the valley.
 We enjoy a refreshing coke, cross the busy asphalt road and walk for a while parallel to the motorway on a track lined with colorful flowers.
 At the somewhat old visitors center of the ‘Tour des Aiguilles Rouges’ we make some food and watch the stuffed mountain animals behind glas.

 With full stomach we start the climb towards Lac Blanc.
 The first part zigzags steeply upwards in the burning afternoon sun.
 It is a hard climb until we arrive at a flatter plateau at some small lakes.
 Lac Blanc is still a lot higher up.
 We pass the many day walkers finding their way back to the valley.
 Over rusty metal ladders and dry wooden steps we arrive at Lac Blanc and the mountain hut of the same name.

 The refuge is closed after a legal dispute, so not many visitors in the evening.
 From our tightly stretched tarp on the flanks of the Aiguilles Rouges peaks we have a fantastic view of the sun-drenched Mont Blanc massif.
 A dazzling site to spend the night.
 I havean encounter with an Alpine ibex with huge, slightly bent horns that suddenly pops behind my back, we wash ourselves at the clear blue lake and eat some chili from a bag before going to sleep in the cold night.